-"So, you're not alone," I said releasing her and walking back over to the desk.
-"Who's here with you … Your father?
-Your Uncle?"
+"So, you're not alone," I said, releasing her and walking back over to the desk.
+"Who's here with you?
+Your father?
+Your uncle?"

 "I'm not telling you anything."

-"There is still time to tell me what you know," I said offering her a way out.
+"There is still time to tell me what you know," I said, offering her a way out.

-"This might burn a little."
-He teased as he shoved the blade against her thigh.
+"This might burn a little," he teased, as he shoved the blade against her thigh.

 I gave her a few minutes to calm down, before questioning her again.
 "Is your father in New York?"

 "I don't know."

 "Wrong answer," I snapped.
 I motioned for Jasper to do it again.

-"No!"
-She screamed.
+"No!" she screamed.
 "Please."

-"Too late," Jasper smirked as he pushed the hot knife against her other thigh.
+"Too late," Jasper smirked, as he pushed the hot knife against her other thigh.

-"Make him stop!"
-She screamed.
-"Please, make it stop!"
+She howled in agony.
+"Make him stop!" she begged.
+"Please, make him stop!"

-"Take it off."
-I ordered.
+"Take it off," I ordered.

 I walked over and grabbed her face, forcing her to look at me.
+"Talk."

 "I don't know where he is."
 I dropped her head and motioned to Jasper.
 I wasn't going to play her games.

-"But I'm supposed to meet him on Friday."
-She continued.
+"But I'm supposed to meet him on Friday," she continued.

 That gave us a few days.
+"Where?"
+I snapped.

 "The Metropolitan Museum."